 Can You Swim With a Foley Catheter?

 Yes, you can swim with a Foley catheter.
-However, it is crucial to take specific precautions while swimming with a catheter.
+However, taking specific precautions while swimming with a catheter is crucial.

 What Precautions Should You Take While Swimming With a Foley Catheter?